Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Results and Discussion

 \textbf{Qwen} presents $R^2 = 0.994$ and $\alpha = 0.992$, however heavily using the $\beta_{\text{res}}$ bias, potentially reflecting memory bandwidth limitations in its 60-layer architecture.
 We can see that our energy range generally falls in $3.3\times10^3-1.32\times10^6J$, but only for float16 inferences.

-As a case study, Table~\ref{tab:energy_qwen} reports energy usage for Qwen across hyperparameter configurations on an A100 GPU in the 100-prompt setting.
+As a case study, Table~\ref{tab:energy_qwen} in the Appendix reports energy usage for Qwen across hyperparameter configurations on an A100 GPU in the 100-prompt setting.
 Consumption spans three orders of magnitude---from $1.83 \times 10^4$~J (0.051~Wh) per image under a minimal configuration (10 steps, $256^2$, fp16, no CFG) to $1.29 \times 10^6$~J (3.58~Wh) for high-quality generation (50 steps, $1024^2$, fp16, CFG).
-These values exceed typical large language model inference costs: a single diffusion image can consume up to 10$\times$ the energy of an average ChatGPT query (0.34~Wh)~\citep{samaltmanGentleSingularity} or median Gemini request (0.24~Wh)~\citep{elsworth2025measuring}.
+These values exceed typical large language model inference costs: a single diffusion image can consume up to 10$\times$ the energy of an average ChatGPT query (0.34~Wh)~\cite{samaltmanGentleSingularity} or median Gemini request (0.24~Wh)~\cite{elsworth2025measuring}.

-Furthermore, the negative resolution-bias coefficient ($\beta_{\text{res}} = -0.028$ to $-0.206$) indicates that this bias diminishes as resolution incre‹ases.
+Furthermore, the negative resolution-bias coefficient ($\beta_{\text{res}} = -0.306$ to $-0.043$) indicates that this bias diminishes as resolution increases.
 This suggests that GPU utilization becomes more efficient at larger tensor sizes—or, conversely, that fixed-overhead operations constitute a relatively larger share of the energy cost at lower resolutions.